Sarcoscypha occidentalis: Phylogeny

 The phylogenetic relationships in the genus Sarcoscypha were analyzed by Francis Harrington in the late 1990s.
 The cladistic analysis combined comparison of sequences from the internal transcribed spacer in the non-functional RNA with fifteen traditional morphological characters, such as spore features, fruit body shape, and degree of hair curliness.
 Based on this analysis, S. occidentalis is part of a clade of evolutionarily related taxa that includes the species S. dudleyi, S. emarginata, S. hosoyae, S. korfiana and S. mesocyatha.
 All of these species contain large oil droplets in their spores, in contrast to the other major clade of Sarcoscypha (containing the type species S. coccinea), characterized by having smaller, more numerous droplets.
 The species most closely related to S. occidentalis is S. mesocyatha, known only from Hawaii.

+Subdivision

+A Jamaican variety has been named (as Plectania occidentalis var. jamaicensis); it has a pinker hymenium.